Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Conclusion

 \section{Conclusion}

 The existing literature on structural breaks in factor models by and large does not distinguish between breaks between the factor variance and loadings, due to the need of a normalization during estimation.
 We argue it is important to distinguish them, as both can lead to different economic interpretations.
-To address this, we develop a projection-based decomposition of \emph{any} structural break into a rotational and orthogonal shift component, which are naturally interpreted as a change in factor variance and loadings respectively.
-The estimators are simple to calculate and lead to two easy-to-implement Wald tests to disentangle structural breaks in the factor variance and loadings.
+To address this, we develop a projection-based decomposition of the structural break into a rotational and orthogonal shift component, which are naturally interpreted as a change in factor variance and loadings, respectively.
+The estimators are simple to calculate and lead to two test statistics which can be compared to standard supremum-type critical values in order to disentangle structural breaks in the factor variance and loadings.
 Their finite sample performance is confirmed by a Monte Carlo study.
-Applying our procedure to U.S. macroeconomic data we find strong evidence of both types of breaks associated with the Great Moderation and Great Recession.
-Our projection-based decomposition allows us to estimate that the Great Moderation is associated with an over 60\% reduction in the factor variance, a result precluded \emph{a priori} if the break is not disentangled, and thus highlights the importance of doing so.
-Although our framework cannot distinguish between breaks in the factor dynamics and innovations and their respective ``Good Policy'' and ``Good Luck'' interpretations within the Great Moderation literature, rejection of our $Z$-test and the conclusion of break in the factor variance is a necessary condition for subsequent discussion regarding the factors, a conclusion which cannot be established with existing tools in the literature.
+Applying our procedure to U.S. macroeconomic data, we show that the Great Moderation is more naturally associated with a break with the factor variance as opposed to the factor loadings.
+This is in contrast to extant methods which do not distinguish the two and would, by construction, associate these breaks with the factor loadings.
+Our projection-based decomposition allows us to estimate that the Great Moderation is associated with an over 70\% reduction in the factor variance, a result precluded \emph{a priori} if the break is not disentangled, and thus highlights the importance of doing so.
+Our results thus reconciles factor model work which find breaks in the factor loadings with the broader literature on the Great Moderation, which more naturally interprets the Great Moderation as a change in the common variance across variables.

-Our framework provides a potential foundation to explore the precise practical and theoretical implications of structural breaks in factor models.
-For example, a natural question is how different break types can affect subsequent use of factors, such as factor augmented forecasts \citep[see][]{stock_forecasting_2002,bai_confidence_2006}, and factor augmented vector auto-regressions \citep[e.g.][]{bernanke_measuring_2005}.
-Indeed, despite suggestions for how factors-augmented forecasting can be done in presence of a structural break \citep[e.g.][]{stock_forecasting_2009, baltagi_estimating_2021}, there is still no formal treatment of this.